Airbus reshuffles large American Airlines jet order

 The 2011 American deal forced Boeing to follow Airbus' strategy by revamping its 737 jets with new engines rather than waiting for a more ambitious redesign of its most-sold jet.

-The reshuffle came as U.S. leasing giant International Lease Finance Corp, which is due to be taken over by Dutch-based AerCap, cancelled orders for 9 A321ceo aircraft.
+The reshuffle came as U.S. leasing giant International Lease Finance Corp, which is due to be taken over by Dutch-based AerCap (AER.N), canceled orders for 9 A321ceo aircraft.

-Airbus's order tally was boosted by an internal sale of six A330 long-distance jets to its military division for conversion into aerial refuelling tankers.

 Airbus delivered 193 aircraft between January and April including six A380 superjumbos.
 In the first quarter, the latest period for which Boeing delivery data is available, the U.S. company delivered 161 passenger aircraft.